Congress Avenue Bridge

 A Big Challenge

 Bat Conservation International (BCI) has been instrumental in protecting and promoting the now famous Congress Avenue Bridge bat colony as an eco-tourism destination, but as our name indicates, we work worldwide to protect bats and their habitats.
 Despite the popularity of the bridge bats in Austin, bats are still among the world's least appreciated and most endangered animals.
-Like other wildlife, bats suffer from habitat loss and environmental pollution, but persecution from humans remains a primary cause of their decline.
+Like other wildlife, bats suffer from habitat loss and environmental pollution, and now, the added mortality from White-nose syndrome and wind turbines, but persecution from humans remains a primary cause of their decline.